MCMC’s Total Joint Program again receives the rare distinction of

-MCMC Sports Medicine and Orthopaedic Surgery last summer, the joint replacement
+MCMC Sports Medicine and orthopedic Surgery last summer, the joint replacement

 specialist practiced for 22 years in Kansas City and chaired for six years

-the Orthopaedic Division of a large Kansas City hospital.
+the Orthopedic Division of a large Kansas City hospital.

 He knows what big-city medicine looks like.
 He just didn’t expect